 - When fully dried, tape the three strings to a flat surface.
 Braid them tightly from bottom to top.

 - Dip the wick in wax to make it stiff and easier to light.
 Let dry.

-- Tie the wick to the metal/paper piece, place in the container or mold.
+- Tie the wick to the metal/paper piece, and place it in the container or mold.

-Remember to put down a layer of old newspaper before making candles, as the wax is messy and hard to clean up.
+Remember to put down a layer of old newspaper before making candles, as the wax is messy and hard to clean.